Volkswagen Jetta (A6): Overview

 The sixth-generation Volkswagen Jetta was announced in the North American market on 16 June 2010.
 The new model was larger and less expensive to manufacture than the previous generation making the vehicle more competitive against rivals such as the Toyota Corolla, Honda Civic and Nissan Sentra as part of Volkswagen's goal of reaching sales of 800,000 units in the North American market by 2018.
 The vehicle is produced at Volkswagen's facility in Puebla, Mexico, and was primarily designed by Volkswagen Mexico under the supervision of Volkswagen Germany with 70 percent of the parts designed and manufactured in Mexico.
 Although the Jetta no longer shares any body panels with the Golf and has a longer wheelbase, this generation was partly based on the same PQ35 platform (slight adaptation of the Golf front axle, newly developed twist beam rear axle).
 This new generation has a drag coefficient of 0.30.

 Volkswagen's target of increasing its North American sales removed the Jetta from the premium compact car market.
 This forced many cost-cutting measures to be made for the North American models, which included a lower quality trim material for the interior.
 Leatherette replaced leather as the optional seating upholstery, and leather was still available on Canadian-spec models.
 Lower end North American models lost the multi-link rear suspension of the previous generation until the 2015 model year.
-Engines from the A5 Jetta carried over included the 127 kW (170 hp; 177 PS) 2.5 L (five-cylinder) as well as the 104 kW (140 hp; 142 PS) 2.0 TDI (diesel) engine.
+Engines from the A5 Jetta carried over included the 170 hp 2.5 L (five-cylinder) as well as the 140 hp 2.0 TDI (diesel) engine.
 The SEL Premium model retained the upscale soft-touch interior, as well as the multi-link independent rear suspension found on the GLI.
 North American models featured red turn signals instead of amber.

 In North America, the base model (S in the US, Trendline in Canada) received a 2.0-litre 8-valve four-cylinder engine with 86 kW and 169 Nm torque.
 From model year 2016 onward, American S and SE models, and Canadian models Trendline and Comfortline Jettas would receive a 1.4-litre turbocharged engine that produces 150 hp and 184 lbft of torque.
 This engine replaced the 2.0-litre in those markets.
 The diesel and hybrid versions were both discontinued for 2017, the hybrid for slow sales and the diesel as a result of the Volkswagen emissions scandal related to their diesel engines.

 New for 2014, the 2.5 L inline-5 was replaced with the new 1.8 L TSI turbocharged 4 cylinder.
-Based on the EA888 engine platform, the 1.8 TSI is listed as one of Ward's 10 Best Engines for 2014, producing 127 kW and 249 Nm of torque, all while achieving an EPA rating of 25 MPG city / 36 MPG highway.
+Based on the EA888 engine platform, the 1.8 TSI is listed as one of Ward's 10 Best Engines for 2014, producing 170 hp and 249 Nm of torque, all while achieving an EPA rating of 25 MPG city / 36 MPG highway.
 Other updates for 2014 include an independent multilink rear suspension as found in European counterparts, and electronic power steering (1.8 TSI models only).